harryzcy/mailbox/doc/api.md

 Path Parameters:

-- `messageID`: id of the email message
+- `messageID`: ID of the email message

 ### Trash